 Jerilynn Schisser (’03) is a laboratory technician for Veolia Water at the Richmond Wastewater Treatment Plant.
 She has been a chemist at Analytical Sciences in Petaluma and a quality engineer at Triformix.
 She has also taught physics and chemistry at Bethel High School in Vallejo and worked as an optical engineer developing three-dimensional graphics systems with Real D in Beverly Hills.

 Jacques Schlumberger (’82) is president of Michel-Schlumberger Benchland Wine Estate in Healdsburg.
+He and his wife Barbara were recognized by SSU with an Alumni Community Achievement Award in 2007.

 Greg Seeger (’74) is the owner of Sport Select, providing software to ski areas and sporting goods stores.